 Building a custom mechanical keyboard is a really fun project, but it can be difficult sorting through all of the different PCB’s for a 60% keyboard.
-We decided to put together a list of the best PCBs for a 60% keyboard to help you out.

 Picking out the best PCB depends on what features you’re looking for in a PCB.
 There are several different layouts, PCB types, RGB, underglow, and programmable options, so we’ll explain the features of each type and where to buy them.